 Since Torts is a central part of the law school curriculum, there is a plethora of study aids and reference materials available in the library, on Westlaw and Lexis, and for purchase.
 "Study aids" are directed at law students, and often contain both sample problems and advice on taking a torts exam.
-"Reference materials," on the other hand, provide clear "black letter" explanations of legal principles; but given their level of detail and sophistication, you should consult them sparingly.

-While I can list just a few supplementary materials, you may find that the style of some other source really "clicks" with the way you read or think.
+While I can list just a few such materials, you may find that the style of some other source really "clicks" with the way you read or think.
 Nevertheless, I strongly recommend using substantive materials, like those below, instead of commercial outlines or canned briefs.
 I have ordered the sources below roughly according to the strength of my recommendation.